History

 Intent

+At Heather Garth Primary Academy, our intent is to offer a high quality, rich and inspiring History curriculum that enables pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 Our History curriculum is rigorously sequenced so that our pupils’ historical knowledge, understanding and skills build over time.
 We have selected and designed our units carefully so that our curriculum includes diverse narratives and voices.

 Implementation

-In our EYFS, pupils begin to develop their sense of chronology by talking about their own life story and the life story of family members.
-They are supported to communicate in the past tense when talking about things that have happened.
-Our pupils explore images of the past and make comparisons with the present.
-In KS1 and KS2, history is taught as a discrete subject once each term.
+In KS1 and KS2, history is taught as a discrete subject.
 Teachers plan sequences of lessons across the unit that will build on and develop the pupils’ knowledge and skills.
-In Key Stage 1, our curriculum is mapped to enable pupil to develop an awareness of the past, using common words and phrases relating to the passing of time.
+In Key Stage 1, our curriculum is mapped to enable pupils to develop an awareness of the past, using common words and phrases relating to the passing of time.
 They will start to know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 As they progress through the key stage, they will begin to make comparisons and connections between people and events in the past.

 In Key Stage 2, pupil will continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 This chronology, or sequence of events, will be referred to throughout KS2 so that pupils become secure in their understanding of important historical events and eras.
 It will also enable them to begin to identify trends over time and develop the appropriate use of historical terms such as ancient and civilisation.
 The explicit mapping and rigorous teaching of vocabulary ensures that pupils can gain and deploy a historically grounded understanding of abstract terms such as ‘empire’ or ‘legacy’.

-Carefully selected questions are chosen to best match each unit of knowledge and progress year on year.
+Throughout school, carefully selected questions are chosen to best match each unit of knowledge and progress year on year.
 Opportunities to practise and embed knowledge are planned for so that they are revisited and refined over time.
 The knowledge and skills that pupils will develop throughout each history topic are mapped across each year group and across the school to ensure progression.

 Impact